Local Travel Experts

 “Casa Mila is a building that is defined by its sense of harmony and balance, with a design that seamlessly blends form and function.”

-After this refreshing break we will continue with the bus to the Olympic facilities on Montjuic.
-This mountain between the historic centre and the port has already been part of sports history for decades as Barcelona’s old formula 1 track.
-For the 1992 Olympic Games it has been reformed as the central venue and 80% of the competitions took place over here.
-We will visit the beautiful plaza and the Olympic stadium before reaching the castle on the top of the mountain with its 360 degree views of Barcelona and its shoreline.
+After this refreshing break, we will continue with the bus to the Olympic facilities on Montjuic.
+This mountain between the historic center and the port has already been part of sports history for decades as Barcelona’s old Formula 1 track.
+For the 1992 Olympic Games, it was reformed as the central venue and 80% of the competitions took place over there.
+We will visit the beautiful plaza and the Olympic stadium before reaching the castle on the top of the mountain with its 360-degree views of Barcelona and its shoreline.

 Now you will hop on your bus again to pass the old port and the former fishermen’s district of Barceloneta to reach the lively beach promenade.
 We will then enter modern Barcelona with the Olympic Port and the futuristic Forum area.
 On our way back to the hotel the tour will finish with the oddly shaped Torre Agbar, the icon of modern Barcelona in the new business district.